Prathmesh234/AsyncRL/README.md

 ## Pretty cool Feature

 By default, GRPOTrainer from huggingface does not enable interleaved tool calling while generating tokens for completitions in GRPO.
-Had to write custom functions to overwrite it (shoutout to codex for helping me out here - You can find the implementation under ToolGRPOTrainer under serving folder).
+Had to write custom functions to overwrite it (shoutout to codex for helping me out here - You Can find the implementation under ToolGRPOTrainer under serving folder).

 ## 📁 Project Structure